GUIDE-VAE: Advancing Data Generation with User Information and Pattern Dictionaries: Methodology

+$\tilde{\mathbf{c}}$ contains auxiliary contextual variables, e.g. calendar variables, and $\hat{\theta}_{us} \overset{\sim}{\leftarrow} p(\theta | u)$.
+In this study, we set the number of MC samples for user embeddings to $S^\text{MC}$=1 for ease of computation, in a similar spirit to \cite{kingma2013auto}.
+The remaining integral is identical to a conventional CVAE objective and can be trained using the same ELBO given in Section \ref{sec:vae}.
+Note that we preserve the distributional representation of the embeddings by sampling a new $\hat{\theta}_{us}$ every time the datapoint $\mathbf{x}_{un}$ is re-visited during the neural network training.

-To ensure numerical stability and prevent degenerate solutions, we apply a lower bound constraint on the auxiliary standard deviations, $f^{\tilde{\sigma}^{(v)}}_\psi(\mathbf{z},\mathbf{c})>\varepsilon, ~ \forall v$.
-Without this constraint, there is a risk that the decoder could disregard the pattern vectors, leading the likelihood distribution to converge prematurely to $\mathcal{N}(\mathbf{x};f^\mu_\psi(\mathbf{z},\mathbf{c}),\xi\mathbf{I})$, thereby failing to learn meaningful patterns.
-By enforcing this constraint, we ensure that the decoder utilizes the pattern dictionary during training and that the pattern dictionary learns informative correlations between features.
+Furthermore, we apply a lower bound constraint on the auxiliary standard deviations in \eqref{eq:guide-vae_likelihood}, i.e. $\forall v : f^{\tilde{\sigma}^{(v)}}_\psi(\mathbf{z}, \mathbf{c}) > \varepsilon $, to reinforce numerical stability and prevent degenerate solutions.
+Without this constraint, the decoder may disregard the pattern dictionary, causing the likelihood to collapse to an isotropic Gaussian $\mathcal{N}(\mathbf{x}; f^\mu_\psi(\mathbf{z}, \mathbf{c}), \xi\mathbf{I})$.
+Enforcing this constraint ensures that PDCC actively contributes to modelling feature dependencies and learns informative correlation structures.